Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

     You should notice two things:

     - The audio should be played almost immediately after clicking the play button.
+        Note that if you're using the memory based version, the first audio play will take a while to load as mentioned above (in the comparison).
     - After playing the audio, you should be able to see the available sources by right-clicking on the play button.